orion-gz/DataScience-Term-Project/README.md

     filled_developers = True
 ):
   """
-  Main preprocessing function for the RAWG dataset, based on the notebook's logic.
+  Main preprocessing function for the RAWG dataset.
   Handles initial feature selection, missing data imputation, removal of rows with wrong values, target variable ('hit') creation, and one-hot encoding of categorical features.
   NOTE: Scaling is NOT performed here and should be done after train/test split.

   @param raw_df (DataFrame): The raw RAWG games dataset.